 Outlier Detection and Treatment

 Data manipulation is not an easy task, especially when you have outliers to deal with.
 It is important to clean the data sample in the modeling process to ensure that the observations best represent the problem.
 The presence of outliers in a dataset can result in a poor fit and lower predictive modeling performance.
+Lets find out the methods of Outlier Detection and its Treatment.

 What are Outliers?